yvrakesh/Leetcode/code/0001/README.md

     Space Complexity : O(n)
 1. Check if the sum of any two possibilities equal to that number if so then return those two indexes.

-Efficient Approach 1 :
+Efficient Approach 1 : Hash Map

     Time Complexity : O(n)

     Space Complexity : O(n)
-1. Store value and it's corresponding index.
+1. Store value and it's corresponding index in a hash map(Unordered_map).
 2. Iterate over a loop and check if the target - curr has a valid index.
 3. If then return those two values.

-Efficient Approach 2 :
+Efficient Approach 2 :  Two Pointer Approach

     Time Complexity : O(nlogn) + O(2*n)  => O(nlogn)
     (For Sorting + For 2 way sum)